shivangshukla7020/EventBookingAPIs/readme.md

 ### Authentication & Roles

-- Users can sign up and log in.
+- New Users can sign up.
 - JWT tokens are issued upon login and stored in HTTP-only cookies.
 - Two roles:
   - `user`: Can book events and can view and delete their own bookings.